iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 5 reviews"/>
 </p>

+> The app stopped checking in a few months ago.
+I tried reinstalling it and that got it to check in, but only once.<br> :date: __2021-04-30 03:48:15__

 > Thank you for this excellent public service.
 If only more people worked together for the greater good of all we could achieve so much more together. 💜<br> :date: __2021-04-27 01:25:34__

 > Works in the background with no performance issues.
 Gives periodic updates regarding ongoing monitoring.<br> :date: __2021-04-22 20:07:07__